Year of the Four Emperors

-The Year of the Four Emperors, AD 69, was the first civil war of the Roman Empire, during which four emperors ruled in succession: Galba, Otho, Vitellius, and Vespasian.
-It is considered an important interval, marking the transition from the Julio-Claudians, the first imperial dynasty, to the Flavian dynasty.
-The period witnessed several rebellions and claimants, with shifting allegiances and widespread turmoil in Rome and the provinces.
+The Year of the Four Emperors, AD 69, was the first civil war of the Roman Empire, during which four emperors ruled in succession, Galba, Otho, Vitellius, and Vespasian.
+It is considered an important interval, marking the change from the Julio-Claudians, the first imperial dynasty, to the Flavian dynasty.
+There were several rebellions and claimants, with shifting allegiances and turmoil in Rome and the provinces.

 In 68, Vindex, legate of Gallia Lugdunensis, revolted against Nero and encouraged Galba, governor of Hispania, to claim the Empire.
-The latter was acclaimed emperor by his legion in early April.
+The latter was proclaimed emperor by his legion in early April.
 He was notably supported by Otho, legate of Lusitania.
 Soon after, the legate of a legion in Africa, Clodius Macer, also rebelled against Nero.
 Vindex was defeated by the Rhine legions at the Battle of Vesontio, but they too rebelled against Nero.
-Finally, on 9 June 68, Nero committed suicide after being declared a public enemy by the Senate, which made Galba the new emperor.
-However, Galba was unable to establish his authority over the Empire, as several of his supporters were disappointed by his lack of gratitude.
+On 9 June 68, Nero took his own life after being declared a public enemy by the Senate, which made Galba the new emperor.
+Galba was unable to establish his authority over the Empire, as several of his supporters were disappointed by his lack of gratitude.
 He especially adopted Piso Licinianus as heir (Galba was childless and elderly), instead of Otho, who, it had widely been assumed, would be chosen.
 Angered by this disgrace, Otho murdered Galba on 15 January with the help of the Praetorian Guard, and became emperor instead.
-Unlike Galba he rapidly earned considerable popularity, notably by bestowing favours and emulating Nero's successful early years.
+Unlike Galba, he rapidly earned considerable popularity, notably by bestowing favours and emulating Nero's successful early years.